-"Site of Merit": A site of historical, cultural, architectural, or aesthetic merit which has not been officially otherwise designated and has been surveyed according to Federal standards as required by the County of Ventura's Certified Local Government agreement.
-Said sites are listed in a Board of Supervisors approved survey with a National Register status code of 1 through 5 and have been designated by the Cultural Heritage Board or the Board of Supervisors according to the provisions of this Article.
+"Site of Merit"-: Sites A site of historical, cultural, architectural, or aesthetic merit which have has not been officially otherwise designated and have has been surveyed according to Federal standards as required by Ventura County's the County of Ventura's Certified Local Government agreement.
+Said sites shall also be are listed in a County approved survey with a National Register status code of 1 through 5 or above and have been so designated by the Ventura County Cultural Heritage Board or the Ventura County Board of Supervisors according to the provisions of this Ordinance Article.

-"Stabilization" (treatment): The act or process of applying measures designed to establish a weather resistant enclosure and the structural stability of an unsafe or deteriorated property, or one which has the potential to deteriorate or to become unsafe, while maintaining the essential form as it exists at present.
+"Stabilization" (treatment)-: The act or process of applying measures designed to establish a weather resistant enclosure and the structural stability of an unsafe or deteriorated property, or one which a has the potential to deteriorate or to become unsafe, while maintaining the essential form as it exists at present.